 As expected, Jane Fallon’s work has too much drama and deceit to be fluffy or girly.
 It’s chick lit written by an evil feline genius.

 The heroine, Paula, works in a bakery (hence that mouthwatering jacket cover) and her idea of getting back at her (apparently) cheating husband isn’t just to fling a cream pie in his lying face.

 (See?
 That would be the plot of my own romantic revenge novel.)

 Paula and her husband Robert met at drama school; his acting career took off, hers didn’t.
 Robert’s not exactly Benedict Cumberbatch famous, more like second-billed lead on a soap (or ‘long-running drama’) famous, and beloved by the nation’s grannies.
 The couple’s teenage daughter Georgia is the only celeb sprog on the planet to not be an aspiring actress/photographer/model, and has her heart set on medical school instead.

 Their life is shattered when Paula makes a discovery leading her to believe that Robert is having an affair with a gorgeous co-star named Saskia, who is married to a producer on their show Farmer Giles (!).
 Paula doesn’t confront her husband, deciding instead to execute a scheme for retribution that will make him fall back in love with her, while scuppering any chance he has of happiness with Saskia.

 The story is mean, addictive, and about as unlikely as a sugar-free, gluten-free, dairy-free, calorie-free pastry ever tasting good.
 Paula is a great main character – likeable and with enough gusto to keep the reader engaged.
 I honestly could not see the twists coming.
 The book has been an absolute joy and a great vacation read.

-Verdict: I haven’t enjoyed a story partly-set in an eatery so much since Pushing Daisies folded.
+Verdict: I haven’t enjoyed a story set in an bakery so much since Pushing Daisies.